 All crimes that are reported to the York College Public Safety Department are annotated in the Public Safety Crime Log.
 All reportable criminal incidents are logged into the book provided that they occurred in the reportable geographic area of the college campus (on campus and public property), whether or not they are clery-classified.
-It includes the following information: 1) date crime was reported, 2) date and time of the incident, 3) the nature of the crime, 4) the general location of the crime log and updates it on a daily basis.
+It includes the following information: 1) date crime was reported, 2) date and time of the incident, 3) the nature of the crime, 4) the general location of the crime, 5) the disposition, if known and 6), special notes.
+The Clery Compliance Officer maintains the crime log and updates it on a daily basis.
 Any faculty, staff, student, visitor or vendor can view the crime log, which is kept in the Public Safety Office in room 1M02 in the Academic Core building during normal business hours.
 The log is in hardcopy format.
 The log contains incidents for the past 2 calendar years.
 If you wish to review entries as far back as 7 calendar years, please make this request in person or call the office at 718-262-2222.
 Your request will be granted within two regular business days.
 Information may be temporarily withheld from the log when it would jeopardize an ongoing investigation, jeopardize the safety of an individual, cause a suspect to flee or evade detection, or result in the destruction of evidence.